harelsegev/INDXRipper/README.md

 ## How it works
 INDXRipper scans the MFT for records of directories that have an $INDEX_ALLOCATION attribute.
 If it finds such a record, it searches the attribute for file references to this record.
 Since the index entries in the attribute are of the directory's children, the $FILE_NAME attributes in them must contain this file reference.

-This way, It is able to find entries other tools can't.
 Finding the full paths of directories is done using the parent directory reference in the $FILE_NAME attributes inside the MFT records.

 ## Features and Details